vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### workspace reset

-Cleans all configurations of the specified workspace and recreates it with the configurations from master.
+Cleans all configurations of the specified workspace and recreates them with the configurations from the master.

 #### Usage